All pastors have both a life and a ministry. Here are mine.

 A LITTLE ABOUT MYSELF...

-While my full name is Dr. Cleo Eugene (Jack) Jackson, III, I mostly go by "Pastor Jack".
-I am the Senior Pastor of the First Baptist Church in Lenoir City, Tennessee, where I have served since 2001.
-I was born in Atlanta, Georgia on October 26, 1961, and grew up on a farm in what was then rural Fayette County, Georgia.
+I was born at what was then Crawford Long Hospital (now Emory University Midtown Hospital) in Atlanta, Georgia on October 26, 1961, and grew up on a farm in what was then rural Fayette County, Georgia.
 I attended the public school system where I met my future wife, Vickie Brackin, in the tenth grade.
-The two of us graduated together in 1979.
+The two of us graduated high school together in 1979.
+Apart from my relationship with Almighty God through His son, Jesus Christ, I value my relationship with my beautiful wife above all other things in this world.

-I have also served the community through involvement as a Reader in the public school system for such programs as the “Dr. Seuss’ Read Across America Program”, the “Accelerated Reader” Reading Program, and the “C.A.R.E.”
+I have further served the various communities where I have lived through involvement as a Reader in the public school system for such programs as the “Dr. Seuss’ Read Across America Program”, the “Accelerated Reader” Reading Program, and the “C.A.R.E.”
 Reading Program for elementary school students.
-In addition, I have served as a volunteer coach for Pop Warner League Football, Little League Boys Baseball, Little League Girls Softball, and both Girls and Boys Recreation Department Basketball teams.
+Additionally, I have served as a volunteer coach for Pop Warner League Football, Little League Boys Baseball, Little League Girls Softball, and both Girls and Boys Recreation Department Basketball teams.

-I have also been involved in various extended ministries in the past, including broadcasting (for three separate radio programs), chaplaincy (for both hospital and local government entities), and conference and retreat speaking in various venues.
-I have always had aspirations to write, and am currently pursuing this professional interest.
+I have also been involved in various extended ministries in the past, including broadcasting (for three separate radio devotional programs), chaplaincy (for both hospital and local government entities), and conference and retreat speaking in various venues.
+I have always had aspirations to write, and am currently pursuing this interest professionally as a component of my ministry.

-I have been a member of several professional organizations throughout my career, including the “American Association of Christian Counselors” and the “National Association of Church Business Administration”.
+Throughout my career, I have been a member of several professional organizations, including the “American Association of Christian Counselors” and the “National Association of Church Business Administration”.
 Academic organizations with which I have been affiliated include the “Biblical Archaeology Society”, the “Society of Biblical Literature”, the “Evangelical Philosophical Society”, the “Evangelical Theological Society”, the “American Academy of Religion”, the “American Schools of Oriental Research”, the “Palestine Exploration Fund”, the “Israel Exploration Society”, the “Near Eastern Archaeological Society”, and the “Intercollegiate Studies Institute”.
-I am also a member of both the “William Tennent Society” of Princeton Theological Society and the “Century Society” of the Southern Baptist Theological Seminary.
+I have also been a member of both the “William Tennent Society” of Princeton Theological Society and the “Century Society” of the Southern Baptist Theological Seminary.

-Honors I have received include being selected for inclusion in American MENSA, as well as the following recognitions: “Outstanding Young Men of America”; “Marquis’ Who’s Who in Religion”; “Paul Harris Fellow” from Rotary International Foundation; “William David Ghormley Rotarian of the Year for 2005” from the Lenoir City Rotary Club; and membership in the following: the “Hal C. Stephens Society” of the Boys and Girls Clubs of East Tennessee; the “Foundation for Youth” of the Boys and Girls Club of Loudon County; the “President’s Council” of Civitan International Foundation; the “Legacy Society” of Civitan International Foundation; the “Gardiner Greene Hubbard Society” of the National Geographic Society; and the “Legion of Honor” of the National Rifle Association.
-I am also a member of both the Tennessee Sheriff’s Association and the Tennessee Police Federation, as well as the Fraternal Order of Police, Ft.
+Honors I have received include being selected for inclusion in American MENSA, as well as the following recognitions: “Outstanding Young Men of America”; “Marquis’ Who’s Who in Religion”; “Paul Harris Fellow” from Rotary International Foundation; “William David Ghormley Rotarian of the Year” award for 2005 from the Lenoir City Rotary Club; and membership in the following: the “President’s Council” of Civitan International Foundation; the “Legacy Society” of Civitan International Foundation; the “Alexander Graham Bell Legacy Society” of the National Geographic Society; and the “Legion of Honor” of the National Rifle Association.
+I have also been a member of both the Tennessee Sheriff’s Association and the Tennessee Police Federation, as well as the Fraternal Order of Police, Ft.
 Loudoun Area Lodge Number 21.

 I was honored to serve as Chaplain for the Georgia State Senate during the 1997 Session.
-I was also made a “Lieutenant Colonel, Aide De Camp, Governor’s Staff”, by the State of Georgia in 1991.
-In 2007, I also received official recognition as an “Honorary Tennessean” from the Governor’s Office of the State of Tennessee.
-I greatly value these last two recognitions, one each from both my home and from my adoptive states.
+In 2012, I was equally honored to serve as "Minister of the Day" for the Tennessee State House of Representatives.
+I was made a "Lieutenant Colonel, Aide De Camp, Governor’s Staff" by the State of Georgia in 1991.
+In 2007, I received the official designation of "Honorary Tennessean" from the Governor’s Office of the State of Tennessee.
+I greatly value these last two recognitions, one each from both my home and my adoptive states.

 A LITTLE OF MY FAMILY'S HISTORY...